 - Bringing intermediate beds back into the area, from 49 spread across Essex to 37 solely in Thurrock;

 - Investing £800,000 in enhancing community services;

 - Developing a blueprint for new services with Thurrock residents including addressing root cause of bad health, improving social and mental wellbeing, managing long term health issues and bringing the hospital into the community;

-- Establishing four health and wellbeing centres at Purfleet, Tilbury, Corringham and Grays.
+- Establishing four Integrated Medical Centres Purfleet, Tilbury, Corringham and Grays.